tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 # Ch 2

-- Begins with a flashback
+- Begins with a flashback to when she started dating
 -